johnrm174/model-railway-signalling/README.md

 * Improved object creation - when you click a button to add a new object to the schematic, the object now moves with the cursor until 'placed' on the canvas in the desired position (by left mouse click).
-Useful for working on layout schematics larger than the displayed window area.
+Useful for working on layout schematics larger than the displayed window scroll area.
 * Improved copy function - The new objects now appear on the schematic as soon as you have copied them.
 They then track the cursor until 'placed' on the canvas in the desired position (by left mouse click).
 Useful for working on 'busy' layout schematics where the copied items would have overlayed other objects.